adi-797/ImageKit.io_Submission/README.md

 Features:
 1) Form fields validations using HTML.
 2) IP address validation using Django backend.
 3) The permanent data is stored in a MongoDB which is hosted online on cloud.mongodb.com and is accessed using pymongo.
-A script is provided for accessing the data on MongoDB.
+A script is provided for accessing the data on MongoDB and storing it locally in a csv file.
 Location: ..\checkData.py

 How to execute: